ncatlab/nlab-content/pages/1624.md

-so superconnections don't give new topological data: they are geometric objects with the same underlyying topology as ordinary connections but refined "geometry"
+so superconnections don't give new topological data: they are geometric objects with the same underlying topology as ordinary connections but refined "geometry"

 recall that Atiyah-Singer says that